Supported file types and limits

 | Tender queries | Query register or tender documents | RFP context, prior response history, response template | .xlsx, .pdf, .docx, .doc |

-| AI chat | Project or package context files | Evaluation artifacts and uploaded documents | Any supported project upload |
+| Chat | Project or package context files | Evaluation artifacts and uploaded documents | Any supported upload |

 Commercial document standards